mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 or EditorCellContext can be used, for example, as the keys in a map that represents the cache.
-You can use a weak hash map as the backing data structure ([Guide to WeakHashMap in Java](https://www.baeldung.com/java-weakhashmap)): `#!java map<EditorComponent, YourListener> instances = new weakHashMap<EditorComponent, YourListener>;` To let the garbage collector delete a referenced editor component in the listener when it is not needed anymore, store it in a weak reference: `#!java myEditorComponent = new WeakReference<EditorComponent>(editorComponent)`
+You can use a weak hash map as the backing data structure ([Guide to WeakHashMap in Java](https://www.baeldung.com/java-weakhashmap)): `#!java map<EditorComponent, YourListener> instances = new weakHashMap<EditorComponent, YourListener>;` To let the garbage collector delete a referenced editor component in the listener when it is not needed anymore, and store it in a weak reference: `#!java myEditorComponent = new WeakReference<EditorComponent>(editorComponent)`

-### Disposing resources
+### Disposing of resources

 Register a dispose-listener for the editor component and execute your *uninstall* method in the body: